Teachable and Kajabi.

 • Inbuilt livestreaming and events: Want to run live streams or coaching sessions?
 Kajabi’s got built-in streaming.
 No more juggling between Zoom or Google Meet!

 • Better mobile apps – Kajabi gives you feature-packed iOS and Android apps with notifications and in-app purchases.
-Compare that to Teachable’s basic iOS-only app.
-IT MATTERS!
+On the other hand, Teachable’s mobile apps are not so well rated.

 Explore Kajabi